tclement0922/jLSPlant/README.md

 provide an ART symbol resolver and a inline hook framework.

 ### Support
-Java-LSPlant has the same support as LSPlant:
+jLSPlant has the same support as LSPlant:
 > Support Android 5.0 - 13 (API level 21 - 33)
 >
 > Support armeabi-v7a, arm64-v8a, x86, x86-64